slardiere/PartMgr/README.md

 Table `part_table` contains user's tables, and must be set by the user.

-La table `part_trigger` contains partition table's triggers.
+Table `part_trigger` contains partition table's triggers.
 Filling this table is automatically done when the user set up a new partition table.

+From PostgreSQL 11, there is no need of `partmgr.part_trigger`, `partmgr.part_index` and `partmgr.part_fkey`, since Foreign Key, Indexes and Triggers are automatically managed by PostgreSQL.

 ## Functions list